-Google Discover: It’s More Than Just News
+How To Succeed In Google Discover

 One news domain in the analysis saw over 30% of its total web traffic coming from Discover, while other publishers have reported that Google Discover drove more traffic than organic search in some months.

-It’s likely that news content is shown to a large, broad audience, while content from other industries are targeted to smaller audiences based on specific interests.
+It’s likely that news content is shown to a large, broad audience, while content from other industries is targeted to smaller audiences based on specific interests.

-Google emphasizes this idea in the announcement of Google Discover, stating: “When It comes to news, we believe it’s important that everyone has access to the same information.”
+“When it comes to news, we believe it’s important that everyone has access to the same information.”

 Takeaway: Google Discover is a major traffic driver for news publishers and can be used to reach a large, broad audience.